Doppler Radar Helps Boaters Avoid Collisions

 By Tom Burden, Last updated 7/15/2019

 We're all familiar with the Doppler effect, which we experience every time a fire truck roars by with its siren blaring.
 This commonplace effect that makes the siren's pitch drop to a lower frequency as the truck passes is now harnessed in Garmin Fantom radar units.
 That's good news for boaters navigating in crowded harbors.

 If you're in a fixed location listening to that fire engine, the siren's approaching sound waves are compressed together and reach your ears faster as the fire engine races closer.
 After it roars past and recedes in the distance, the opposite occurs.
 You notice the difference because the siren transmits at one fixed frequency.
 The Doppler effect is the frequency shift due to the relative motion of the target.

-A fixed frequency was impossible for a marine radar to achieve using the old-style of radar technology, the kind of radar that employed a magnetron.
-This device, like a powerful vacuum tube, produced a splatter of frequencies—a very dirty "tone burst."
+A fixed frequency was impossible for a marine radar to achieve using old-style magnetron radar technology.
+Magnetrons, like a powerful vacuum tube, produced a splatter of frequencies—a very dirty "tone burst."
 This made Doppler radar unworkable until the arrival of solid state radar a few years ago.
-But with modern solid state marine radars that produce pulses or chirps of stable and controlled frequencies, Doppler radar becomes a reality.
+Modern solid state marine radars that produce pulses or chirps of stable and controlled frequencies make doppler radar possible.